 The weights themselves differ too.
 Shelter is roughly 33 percent of CPI but only about 15 percent of PCE.
 Health care is the reverse: small in CPI, large in PCE, because PCE includes spending paid by employers and Medicare, not just out-of-pocket.
 When shelter inflation runs hot and health care inflation runs cool, CPI will print higher than PCE.
 When the situation reverses, so does the gap.

-Historically, PCE runs about 0.3 to 0.5 percentage points below CPI on the headline measure.
 The Fed targets 2 percent on PCE.
 A 2 percent PCE world is usually a 2.3 to 2.5 percent CPI world.

 If you want to know what the Fed will do, watch PCE, especially core PCE excluding food and energy.
 If you want to know what your grocery bill will look like next month, CPI is closer to the experience because of the fixed basket and the heavier weight on the things households actually shop for.